dfinity/grant-rfps/requests-for-startups.md

 ## Multichain Oracle Service

 Canister smart contracts can call web services using [HTTPS Outcalls](https://internetcomputer.org/https-outcalls) and can sign transactions targeting [various blockchains that support ECDSA (with curve `secp256k1`)](http://ethanfast.com/top-crypto.html) using [Chain-key Signatures](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa).
 One major use case of oracles is to bring price information on chain.
 With the [exchange rate canister](https://github.com/dfinity/exchange-rate-canister) (currently in beta), there’s already an open internet service available on the Internet Computer that allows to fetch various exchange rates.
+Furthermore, canisters have access to cryptographic randomness which can be provided to other chains.

 ### Examples